sahilshembekar/Udacity-Software-Engineering-Nanodegree/Readme.md

 - Using move_base node package
 - Understanding of tuning of parameters

-## Demo with Control-Using-2D-Nav-Goal
+## Demo with Control using the 2D Nav Goal
 ![](Media/Project3/Control-using-2D-Nav-Goal.gif)

-## Demo with Control-using-teleop-keyboard
+## Demo with Control using the teleop keyboard
 ![](Media/Project3/Control-using-teleop-keyboard.gif)

 ## 4. Project 4: Map My World